Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 {% endcomment %}

+> # UPDATE: Due to COVID-19 situation, the Summer School is cancelled for the summer 2020.
+We plan to run it in summer 2021.
+Please stay tuned for further updates.
+> {: .testimonial}

 # Excited States and Nonadiabatic Dynamics Summer School

 ## About the Summer School